How to Stay Cool While Camping in the Summer

 Plan Activities for Early Morning or Evening

 The sun is at its hottest, starting in the late morning and lasting into the early evening.
 You’ll want to avoid strenuous exercise during that time of day.
 Instead, schedule your hikes, bike rides, kayaking trips, and other activities for the early morning or later in the evening before sunset.
+Not only will you stay cooler and more comfortable while outdoors, your body will recover from the activity better, keeping you feeling healthy and energized as a result.

 Travel to Someplace Cooler